Sarah-Bue/budget-buddy/README.md

 - [Heroku](https://dashboard.heroku.com/login) was used to host and deploy the finished project.

+- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) was used to measure the quality of the page.

 - [Lucidchart](https://www.lucidchart.com/pages/) was used to create the flowchart during project planning.

 - [Many Tools](https://manytools.org/hacker-tools/ascii-banner/) was used to create a logo for the program.

+- [Os](https://docs.python.org/3/library/os.html) was used to clear the screen when switching between menus or views.

 - [PEP8 online check](http://pep8online.com/) was used to validate the Python code.

+- [Sys](https://docs.python.org/3/library/sys.html) was used to create the typing effect on certain text outputs.

 - [Tabulate](https://pypi.org/project/tabulate/) was used to display the expense data in tables.

 - [Time](https://docs.python.org/3/library/time.html) was used to create delays in the program when switching between menus or performing operations.

-- [Sys](https://docs.python.org/3/library/sys.html) was used to create the typing effect on certain text outputs.

-- [Os](https://docs.python.org/3/library/os.html) was used to clear the screen when switching between menus or views.

 [Back to top ⇧](#budget-buddy)